-One of Japan's top foreign policy think-tanks, JIIA is nominally affililiated with the Japanese Foreign Ministry.
+One of Japan's top foreign policy think-tanks, The Japan Institute of International Affairs (JIIA) is nominally affiliated with the Japanese Foreign Ministry.
 Its home page carries a variety of articles and conference reports in English.
 In 2006 it will begin carrying JIIA Commentary and the Japan Review of International Affairs, available by free subscription.

 An opinion journal on Japanese foreign policy supported by the Foreign Ministry, Gaiko Forum is published in both English and Japanese.
 Many of the English language articles are available online in pdf format.

 US Research Resources on Japan and East Asia

 - The Japan Considered Podcast: Hosted weekly by Robert Angel, a political scientist at the University of South Carolina, this twenty minute podcast provides commentary on Japanese domestic politics and foreign policy.
 In addition to the podcast audio file, Angel posts the written transcript of each podcast, including links to useful internet resources related to Japan.

 - Duke University: Electronic Resources for Japanese Studies: Perhaps the most complete collection of electronic resources on Japan located on a single web page.